sensationalspace/terraform_cloud/README.md

 ## Notes

-- Ensure that your Azure credentials are correctly configured in Terraform Cloud.
+- Ensure that you are able to access the GitHub Repository and clone the project.
-- The configuration is idempotent and can be applied multiple times without creating duplicate resources.
+- Make sure you have Terraform installed in your environment to help you develop.
-- If you encounter any issues, check the Terraform logs and ensure your Azure environment is correctly set up.
+- You are free to use any resources at your disposal to achieve your goal.

 ## Submission